Code-Institute-Submissions/patterns_for_fashion/TESTING.md

 -   The footer was set to stay fixed to bottom on all pages by adding a top margin of 450px.
 When adding the fixed-bottom bootstrap property, for some reason
 I couldn't figure out, it hides the bottom content of the page.
 -   About the JavaScript code at the bottom of the html pages.
 For some reason when tried to move the code snippet into an external js file, the code stopped working.
--   I tried as much to avoid where possible integrating javascrip tags into html templates.
+-   I tried as much as possible to avoid integrating inline javascript.

 <div align="right">
     <b><a href="#contents-testing">↥ Back To Top</a></b>